-The Safeguarding Coordinator for NTCG Derby is Geraldine (Jean) Coleman.
+The Safeguarding Coordinator for New Testament Church of God ,Derby is Geraldine Coleman.

-The Deputy Safeguarding Co-ordinator is Peter Archer.
+The Deputy Safeguarding Co-ordinator is Peter Archer

 RESPONDING TO ALLEGATIONS OF ABUSE

 Under no circumstances should a worker carry out their own investigation into an allegation or suspicion of abuse.
 Follow procedures as below: